i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   blk :: 7
   size :: 34
-  key ID :: 2 bytes, big endian, used for ack
-  Public Key :: The next public key, 32 bytes, little endian
+  key ID :: The key ID of this key.
+2 bytes, big endian, used for ack Public Key :: The next public key, 32 bytes, little endian